ppy/osu-wiki/news/2026/2026-04-30-elite-nominators-2025.md

 [Quenlla](https://osu.ppy.sh/users/4725379)'s commitment to the osu!mania Ranked scene all throughout 2025 has been more than commendable.
 Not satisfied with "only" nominating 136 unique sets, their dedication to Featured Artist beatmaps and Mappers' Guild quests went above and beyond our wildest expectations.
 As such, they're the only user to date that has got a badge from modding and nominating for the Mappers' Guild *alone* — halfway from getting their second one, in fact!

-While this isn't their first rodeo as an Elite Nominator, being recognised as such all the way back in 2022 just one year after joining the team.
-A prime example of someone who set themselves a very high bar, and yet still managed to reach it with effort to spare.
+While this isn't their first rodeo as an Elite Nominator, being recognised as such all the way back in 2022 just one year after joining the team, they've set themselves a very high bar, and yet still managed to reach it with effort to spare.
 Who would've thought they would outdo themselves just a few years later?

 Their contributions to the community have been nothing but positive ever since joining the Beatmap Nominators all the way back in 2021.
 Seeing them spearhead the usage of licensed and original content has been the cherry on top of the cake, however.

 [![](/wiki/shared/news/2026-04-30-elite-nominators-2025/carpihat.jpg)](https://osu.ppy.sh/users/10085090)

 With a whopping 148 nominations, [Carpihat](https://osu.ppy.sh/users/10085090) has shown immense nomination prowess and has worked tirelessly towards this milestone a second time.
 A big round of applause for them!
-If you remember from last year's Community Contributors news post, Carpihat delivered a stellar performance, not falling short this time as well.
+If you remember from last year's [Community Contributor announcement](https://osu.ppy.sh/home/news/2025-03-24-community-contributors-elite-nominators-2024), Carpihat delivered a stellar performance, not falling short this time as well.

-The nominations did not only include your regular 4K and 7K but also included more anti-meta this time around, containing a lot of variety coming from them.
-Be it that incredibly difficult boss map or that calm and gentle uplifting easy spread for everyone to enjoy.
+The nominations did not only include your regular 4K and 7K, but also some more variety in anti-meta picks, be it that incredibly difficult boss map or that calm and gentle uplifting easy spread for everyone to enjoy.

-We are happy to see their 2025 journey culminating in yet another recognition for their massive efforts, and we hope that people can also recognize said effort.
+We are happy to see their 2025 journey culminating in yet another recognition for their massive efforts, and we hope that people can also recognise said effort.
 Congratulations once more!

 [![](/wiki/shared/news/2026-04-30-elite-nominators-2025/pyra-san.jpg)](https://osu.ppy.sh/users/31126430)

 Throughout 2025, [Pyra-san](https://osu.ppy.sh/users/31126430) has stood out as one of the key driving forces behind osu!mania's continued growth, earning their well-deserved recognition as 2025's Elite Nominator through unwavering dedication.
 With an impressive number of nominations, Pyra-san has consistently demonstrated both efficiency and a keen eye for quality, ensuring that every map they worked on met a high standard before reaching the Ranked section for players to enjoy.

 Their efforts have been particularly influential in numerous anti-meta charts throughout the year, helping these maps gain the recognition and refinement they rightfully deserve.
-Through excellence, consistency, and meaningful support of diverse key modes, Pyra-san has proven themselves more than worthy of the Elite Nominator 2025 title.
+Through excellence, consistency and meaningful support of diverse key modes, Pyra-san has proven themselves more than worthy of the Elite Nominator 2025 title.

 [![](/wiki/shared/news/2026-04-30-elite-nominators-2025/maxus.jpg)](https://osu.ppy.sh/users/4335785)

 [Maxus](https://osu.ppy.sh/users/4335785) needs fairly little introduction, arguably none for any user minimally invested in the mapping scene — let it be in the Ranked section, in the 7K tournament community, or mapping contests alike!
 This made their name analogous with anything mapping adjacent.
 As such, it should come as no surprise that their nominations throughout 2025 were nothing short of impressive, both in quantity and quality.
-Outside of the many maps they helped pushing during that period of time, they were of great help ranking many of the [7K World Cup osu! originals](/wiki/Community/Bespoke_music#official-tournament-releases) spreads that many users get to enjoy nowadays on all levels of play.
+Outside of the many maps they helped pushing during that period of time, they were of great help ranking many of the [7K World Cup osu! originals](/wiki/Community/Bespoke_music#official-tournament-releases) that many users get to enjoy nowadays on all levels of play.

 Unfortunately, a short paragraph would be insufficient to recap all of their contributions to the mapping scene throughout the year.
 However, their impact in the scene is more than apparent even as we reach the halfway point of 2026, making this the third time they've got this prestigious accolade — congratulations!

 [![](/wiki/shared/news/2026-04-30-elite-nominators-2025/akasha-.jpg)](https://osu.ppy.sh/users/2596306)

 Another osu!mania NAT member worth giving a shout-out to for their contributions is [Akasha-](https://osu.ppy.sh/users/2596306).
 A known, friendly face around the mapping and modding community, role notwithstanding.
-Their nomination repertoire for 2025 was bar none, with a good mix of genres, styles, difficulties, and even keymodes.
+Their nomination repertoire for 2025 was bar none, with a good mix of genres, styles, difficulties and even key modes.
 All while having one of the cleanest records amongst the mode's BN group!
-If that wasn't enough, this was all done while coordinating most — if not all — BN mentorship cycles for the gamemode, as well as keeping up with their assigned tasks as an [evaluator](/wiki/People/Nomination_Assessment_Team#evaluation).
+If that wasn't enough, this was all done while coordinating most — if not all — BN mentorship cycles for the game mode, as well as keeping up with their assigned tasks as an [evaluator](/wiki/People/Nomination_Assessment_Team#evaluation).
 While these contributions may not be groundbreaking on their own, being able to achieve everything they did at once was no easy task, and for that we would like to extend our thanks.

 ---